-- 1. Set water discharge pressure at the desired level.
-Discharge pressures for compressed air foam operations typically range between 80 and 120 PSI in a flow state. - NOTE: Compressed air foam does not have the hydraulic characteristics of plain water or foam solution.
-Therefore, standard pump hydraulics practices do not apply to CAFS operations. - Move Auto-Sync controls to the AUTO position.
+1. Set water discharge pressure at the desired level.
+Discharge pressures for compressed air foam operations typically range between 80 and 100 PSI (5.5-6.9 bar) in a flow state.

+NOTE: Compressed air foam does not have the hydraulic characteristics of plain water or foam solution.
+Therefore, standard pump hydraulics practices do not apply to CAFS operations.

+- Move Auto-Sync controls to the AUTO position.
 Air pressure as shown on the air pressure gauge should rise to within plus or minus 5% of the water discharge pressure.
-The Auto-Sync system will balance the air and water pressures throughout a range of 40 PSI up to 150 PSI.
-Optimal compressed air foam system performance occurs at discharge flow pressures of 80-120 PSI. - Set proportioner at 0.2% 0.6% for normal Class A combustibles.
-The type and brand of foam concentrate used and the tactical objective, dictate proportioning rates. - Open desired discharge valve(s).
+The Auto-Sync system will balance the air and water pressures throughout a range of 40 PSI up to 150 PSI (2.7-10.3 bar).
+Optimal compressed air foam system performance occurs at discharge flow pressures of 80-100 PSI (5.5-6.9 bar). - 3.
+Set proportioner at 0.2% 0.6% for normal Class A combustibles.
+The type and brand of foam concentrate used and the tactical objective, dictate proportioning rates. - 4.
+Open desired discharge valve(s).
 Controlling the amount of foam solution entering the discharge stream sets the foam expansion ratio.
 High solution flows restrict the amount of air admitted and result in lower expansion or "wet" foam.
-To produce higher expansion or "drier" foam, simply gate back the amount of solution admitted. - 4.
-Fully open the air valve(s) to the desired discharge(s). - 5.
+To produce higher expansion or "drier" foam, simply gate back the amount of solution admitted. - 5.
 Adjust the solution flow to produce the desired foam consistency.